Abhinaay/Third-Eye/README.md

 ## About

-This is the data and program for human detection, I have turnoff the visual output, right now the program only display no of humans in the range(rangerexit).
+This is the data and program for human detection, right now the program only display no of humans in the range( ranger).

 ## Requirment and Usage